+During the program, we will try to connect you with each other online.
 Being part of the program is not only about your relationship with your mentee.
-It is also about expanding your network among other students and professionals, and that is why our events will always include time for you to invest in building new relations.
-As part of the Conflux network, you will also be added to a Teams or Linkedin group with all participating mentors and mentees, so you can reach out to the people you meet.
+It is also about expanding your network among other students and professionals, and that is why our events will always include time to for you invest in building new relations.
+As part of the Conflux network, you will also be added to a Linkedin or Teams group with all participating mentors and mentees, so you can reach out to the people you meet.